MmmarRTha/AppsalonMVC/README.md

 # AppsalonMVC

 ## Description
-Appsalon is a MVC PHP framework from scratch.
+Appsalon it's an MVC PHP framework from scratch.

 ## Features
 - Utilizes MVC architecture for clean separation of concerns.